natesaint/decision-learning-tree/README.md

 ...
 <Value k.1> <Value k.2> <Value k.3> <...> <Value k.n>
 ```
+NOTE: The program will catch if the Data file is not consistent with the Scheme file.
+The program will assume the Scheme file is correct.
 ### Run
 ```
     java DTLearn <Scheme file> <Data file>